Not done yet? Supreme Court conservatives flex muscle in sweeping rulings

 Conservative justices hold the power and they are not afraid to use it to make transformative changes in the law, none more so than taking away a woman's right to abortion that had stood for nearly 50 years.

-No more half measures, they declared Friday in overturning Roe v Wade and allowing states to outlaw abortion.
+No more half measures, they declared on Friday (Saturday NZ time) in overturning Roe v Wade and allowing states to outlaw abortion.

 "A restless and newly constituted Court," is how Justice Sonia Sotomayor, one of three liberals on the nine-member court, described her colleagues earlier in June.

-The abortion case in particular was a repudiation of the more incremental approach favored by Chief Justice John Roberts.
+The abortion case in particular was a repudiation of the more incremental approach favoured by Chief Justice John Roberts.

 The decisions in the blockbuster cases on consecutive days were the latest and perhaps clearest manifestation of how the court has evolved over the past six years — a product of historical accident and Republican political brute force — from an institution that leaned right, but produced some notable liberal victories, to one with an aggressive, 6-3 conservative majority.